Billy-Pentney/DinoDataApp/README.md

 User interface was developed using Jetpack Compose.

 ## Data
-Creatures are described at the genus-level (e.g. "Tyrannosaurus", rather than "Tyrannosaurus rex"), and each entry contains the following fields:
+Creatures are described at the genus-level (e.g. "*Tyrannosaurus*", rather than "*Tyrannosaurus rex*"), and each entry contains the following fields:

 * **Etymology** - includes meaning (translation); pronunciation (written and audible via Text-to-Speech audio)
 * **Diet** - carnivore/piscivore/omnivore/herbivore/unknown